Harrogate: History

 In accordance with the Forest of Knaresborough Inclosure Act 1770 (10 Geo.
 3. c.
 94 Pr.), promoted by the Duchy of Lancaster, the Royal Forest of Knaresborough was enclosed.
-The enclosure award of 1778 clarified ownership of land in the Harrogate area.
+The Enclosure award of 1778 clarified ownership of land in the Harrogate area.
 Under the award, 200 acre of land, which included the springs known at that time, were reserved as a public common, The Stray, which has remained public open space.
 The Enclosure Award facilitated development around the Stray.
-During the 19th century, the area between High Harrogate and Low Harrogate, which until then had remained separate communities a mile apart, was developed, and what is now the central area of Harrogate was built on high ground overlooking Low Harrogate.
+During the 19th century, the area between High Harrogate and Low Harrogate, which until then had remained two separate communities a mile apart, was developed, and what is now the central area of Harrogate was built on high ground overlooking Low Harrogate.
 An area to the north of the developing town was reserved to the Duchy of Lancaster, and was developed for residential building.
 To provide entertainment for the increasing numbers of visitors the Georgian Theatre was built in 1788.
 Bath Hospital (later the Royal Bath Hospital) was built in 1826.
 The Royal Pump Room was built in 1842.
 The site of Tewit Well is marked by a dome on the Stray.
 Other wells can be found in the Valley Gardens and Royal Pump Room museum.

 In 1870, engineering inventor Samson Fox perfected the process of creating water gas, in the basement laboratory of Grove House.
 After constructing a trial plant at his home on Skipton Road, making it the first house in Yorkshire to have gas lighting and heating; he built a plant of suitable size to supply the whole town.
 When Parliament Street became the world's first route to be lit by water-gas, newspapers commented: "Samson Fox has captured the sunlight for Harrogate."
 After donating the town's first fire engine, and building the town's theatre, he was elected mayor for three successive years (1890–92), a record never equalled since.

-In 1893 Harrogate doctor George Oliver was the first to observe the effect of adrenaline on the circulation.
+In 1893, Harrogate doctor George Oliver was the first to observe the effect of adrenaline on circulation.

-Like many spa town all over Europe, Harrogate's popularity declined after the First World War.
+Like many spa towns all over Europe, Harrogate's popularity declined after the First World War.
 During the Second World War, Harrogate's large hotels accommodated government offices evacuated from London, paving the way for the town to become a commercial, conference, and exhibition centre.

 Former employers in the town were the Central Electricity Generating Board (CEGB), the Milk Marketing Board and ICI who occupied offices and laboratories at Hornbeam Park where Crimplene was invented in the 1950s and named after the nearby Crimple Valley and beck.

 In 2007, two metal detectorists found the Harrogate hoard, a 10th-century Viking treasure hoard, near Harrogate.
 The hoard contains almost 700 coins and other items from as far away as Afghanistan.
 The hoard was described by the British Museum as the most important find of its type in Britain for 150 years.